top of page

 BAMM logo

-All proceeds from SURGE will be dedicated to the continuation of our annual Building a Movement for Michigan (BAMM) LGBTQIA+ Youth Summit.
+All proceeds from SURGE will be dedicated to the continuation of MOASH's programs, such as Building a Movement for Michigan (BAMM) LGBTQIA+ Youth Summit.

 2026 will mark our 12th year of BAMM!